northriverboats/nrb_costing_com/README.md

 * Allows the collection of parts data from sheets in `RESOURCE_FOLDER` to be compiled into a database.
 * Allows the collection of parts and other releated boat or cabin information in `BOAT_FOLDER` to be compiled into a database.
 * Allows the collection of boats, cabins, and file names to be compiled into a database from the `MASTER_FILE`.
-* Allows the generation of a costing sheet based boat/cabin from the `MASTER_FILE` and the releated data in the `BOATS_FOLDER` for each length of boat to be combined on the `TEMPLATE FILE` and saved into the `SHEETS_FOLDER`.
+* Allows the generation of a costing sheet based boat/cabin from the `MASTER_FILE` and the releated data in the `BOATS_FOLDER` for each length of boat to be combined by code in modules/costing\*  and saved into the `SHEETS_FOLDER`.

 Data cached in the database can be used for regenerating each phase:
 * sheets can be generated from tables for `MASTER_FILE`, `BOAT_FOLDER` and `PARTS_FOLDER` without re-reading any of the files in those folders.